rabbah/nimbella-cli/doc/README.md

 https://github.com/
 ```

+The deployer supports all three prefix styles to align with developer habits and URLs copied from elsewhere: all three are equivalent and authenticate to github in exactly the same way.

-You follow that with the "owner" (Github account), repository, path to the project within the repository (if any) and specific branch or commit (if not `master`).
+You follow the prefix with the "owner" (Github account), repository, path to the project within the repository (if any), and specific branch or commit (if not `master`).
 For example,

 ```
-nim project deploy github:nimbella/demo-projects/visits nim project deploy git@github.com:/my-account/my-repo/my-project#dev
+nim project deploy github:nimbella/demo-projects/visits nim project deploy git@github.com:/my-account/my-repo-with-project/#dev
 ```

-We support the different syntaxes to align with developer habits and URLs copied from elsewhere: all three are equivalent and authenticate to github in exactly the same way.

 The deployer does not use SSL public/private keys or username/password authentication.
-It relies on tokens issued by Github.

-If you obtained your Nimbella account using your Github account for identification, there is already a Github token stored as part of your Nimbella credentials and you need to nothing more.
+It relies on tokens issued for you by Github.
+If you obtained your Nimbella account using your Github account for identification, there is already a Github token stored as part of your Nimbella credentials and you don't need to do anything more.
 Otherwise, you can merge in a Github token using

 ```
 nim auth github --initial
 ```

 A web page will open for you in your default browser, allowing you to login securely to Github for verification.
-At the end of that process you will have a Github token.
+At the end of that process, you will have a Github token.
 You can check Github accounts for which you have tokens in your Nimbella credential store by issuing

 ```
 nim auth github --list